hspak/ECE337-Project/README.md

     git commit -m "message"
     git push -u origin master

-If you want your commit messages to show as your Github account on Github, add:
+If you want your commit messages to show as your Github account on Github, add

     git config --global user.email "your_email@example.com"